w3f/polkadot-wiki/docs/learn-accounts.md

 learn more about how to set or release an identity, how to define sub-accounts, or how to become a registrar, please read [this guide](learn-identity).

+## Proxy Accounts

+Polkadot comes with a generalized proxy account system that allows users to keep keys in cold storage while proxies act on their behalf with restricted (or unrestricted) functionality.
+See the [proxies](learn-proxies) page for more information.

 ## Multi-signature Accounts

 It is possible to create a multi-signature account in Substrate-based chains.
 A multi-signature